amazon-connect/amazon-connect-chat-android/README.md

     id: String = "",
     timeStamp: String,
     override var contentType: String,
-    override var serializedContent: String? = null
+    override var serializedContent: String? = null,
+    persistentId: String = ""
 )
 ```
 * `id`
   * Id for the message.
 Unique to each message in the transcript.
+Id can be used only for the ACPS APIs requests.
   * Type: `String`
 * `timeStamp`
   * Time when the message or event was sent.
 Formatted in ISO 8601 (e.g. `yyyy-MM-ddThh:mm:ss.SSSZ` or ` 2019-11-08T02:41:28.172Z`)